 What was the reality then?
 Did Jahnabi join ULFA for its Chairman Dr. Abhizeet Bormon?
 Did Jahnabi Mahanta Rajkonwar hang herself??

 ULFA Chief-of-the-Staff Paresh Baruah and Chairman Dr. Abhizeet Bormon wanted to place Jahnabi in their Central Committee by the January of this year.
-But her life had short ages, and she went sick due to illness caused by uric acid, which made her so weak that she was unable to take any food that contains high protein.
-In her month-long illness, she realized about her short life and prepared herself for that.
-In her last few days, she wrote a poem about death that is the certain truth in her path.
+But her life had shortages, and she went sick due to illness caused by uric acid, which made her so weak that she was unable to take any food that contains high protein.
+In her month-long illness, she realized her short life and prepared herself for that.
+In her last few days, she wrote a poem about death that is a certain truth in her path.

 Times of Assam has received her last poem that is published with this report.